PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 !!! warning

 	It will be plugged to the OnOff Button Assembly so each connector male or female must be solder carefully to be pluggable.
-It is made in opposition to be sure that black wire will go with white wire and red wire with the yellow.
+It is made in opposition to be sure that black wire will go with white wire and red wire with the yellow one.

 **6. Alim Jack Assembly is ready!**